Sitecore-Hackathon/2024-Team-451-Unavailable-For-Legal-Reasons/README.md

 ## Description

-**News Mixer** is a multilingual AI driven summary generator, consuming content from one or more sources.
+**News Mixer** is a multilingual AI-driven summary generator, consuming content from one or more sources.
 The content is then being processed by a variety of configurable AI based transformers to create the summaries in the desired style, after which it is outputted to the desired targets.

 ### News Mixer Architecture